carleton-spacehogs/bioinformatics-carleton/pages/protocols/comp_bio_workshop.md

 #### 4. Search for single copy universal genes
 Now we will search our contigs for archaeal and bacterial single-copy core genes.
 This will be useful later on because when we try to disentangle genomes from this metagenome, these single-copy core genes can be good markers for how complete your disentangled genome is.

 This process is slow, so we're going to run it on 5 CPUs rather than just 1.
-You can run it on screen in the background while you move forward with step 6.
 It should take a little under 10 minutes.
+We can talk about contigs and mapping while we wait to make sure we're all on the same page.

 ```
 screen